sorenmacbeth/flambo/Tutorial.md

 user=>
 ```

-You can also save the results to a text file via flambo's `save-as-text-file` function, or an HDFS sequence file via `save-as-sequence-file`, but we'll leave those APIs for you to explore.
+You can also save the results to a text file via the flambo `save-as-text-file` function, or an HDFS sequence file via `save-as-sequence-file`, but we'll leave those APIs for you to explore.

 ### Conclusion